You may have heard the term “Hidden Mickey” or “Hidden Mickeys” as you have been preparing for your Disney vacation.

 Hidden Mickeys in the Magic Kingdom

-Keep an eye out in the following attractions of popular hidden Mickeys: Hall of Presidents, Peter Pan’s Flight, and Splash Mountain.
+Keep an eye out in the following attractions for popular hidden Mickeys: Hall of Presidents and Peter Pan’s Flight.

 Hidden Mickeys in EPCOT